deeplearning540/deeplearning540.github.io/source/lesson01/content.rst

 Content
 =======

+* for learners: a stub notebook to get you started can be obtained from `the lesson01 repo <https://github.com/deeplearning540/lesson01/blob/main/lesson.ipynb>`_.
-This lesson is based on `Regression <https://carpentries-incubator.github.io/machine-learning-novice-sklearn/02-regression/index.html>`_ and will be shared as a video.
-The video script is available `here </source/lesson01/script.ipynb>`_.
+* for instructors: the video script is available `here </source/lesson01/script.ipynb>`_.

 Check your Learning